Wonder Bar (1934) Queer Film C+

 This scene would have been impossible once the Production Code was enforced a few months after the film’s release.
 In fact, Joseph Breen, the man responsible for enforcing the Code, was so incensed that this particular scene had slipped by him that he succeeded in persuading the state censor boards in Ohio and Pennsylvania to cut the offending sequence, although the scene would be back in the 1936 Warner Bros. re-issue!
 However, if anything in the film was offensive, it was the racist closing musical number (written by Dubin and Warren) of Al Jolson in blackface doing Goin’to Heaven on a Mule in which Black people were shown eating watermelon in one of Berkeley’s big production numbers.
 It seems that Breen had no problems with this one!

-Wonder Bar is not available for Streaming.
+Wonder Bar is not available for streaming.
 However, the DVD is available from Amazon.

 Popular Articles